Bachelor of Arts (BA)

 Course content for year 2

-In your second year of study, you'll learn about how creative and cultural industries operate from a business perspective.
+In your second year of study, you'll learn about how cultural,creative, and media industries operate from a business perspective.
 You'll use research to gain a deep understanding of their strategies and entrepreneurial practices.
 This will include insights into product development, making money from creative work, starting your own creative business, and working as a freelancer in these industries.

 With this knowledge, you'll become skilled at identifying and explaining complex legal and ethical issues related to using digital technologies, managing intellectual property and copyright, and monetising creative content.
 You'll also explore issues concerning fairness and equality in the creative field.